 We had to get up really early for the ferry from Korčula to Split, which left at 6 a.m. and where you are asked to be there at least 15 minutes before that.
 We wanted to make sure to get on board even with our ticket already in our hands and went there even a bit earlier for our two and a half hours trip to Split.
-It worked and the ferry was full.
-When it stopped in Hvar we saw more crowds of people wanting to get on board and it seemed like not everyone - even with a ticket - was allowed on board (at least it looked like people were showing tickets but were still denied entrance and inside there wasn't a place not occupied - the not so happy people seemed to get sent to another place maybe for another ferry though).
-It was fortunately not our problem and we soon arrived in Split.
+It worked, and the ferry was full.
+When it stopped in Hvar we saw droves of people wanting to get on board, and it seemed like not everyone - even with a ticket - was allowed on board.
+At least it looked like people were showing their tickets but were still denied entry and inside there wasn't a seat left unoccupied - the not so happy people seemed to get sent to another place maybe for another ferry though.
+It was fortunately not our problem.
+After about two and a half hours, we soon arrived in Split.

-We had booked a studio-apartment in the "Beach City Pearls Apartments", because it seemed nice and has a great location in walking distance to the ferry pier, the main bus station, a big beach and the old town.
-After we found it with the help of our map we were at first skeptical, because from outside it looks quite old, run down and looked almost like a ruin.
+We had booked a studio apartment in the "Beach City Pearls Apartments" because it seemed nice and has a great location in walking distance to the ferry pier, the central bus station, a big beach and the old town.
+After we found it with the help of our map we were at first sceptical, because from outside it looks quite old, run down and looked almost like a ruin.
 But don't let it fool you.
-We were welcomed and showed to the next room where we could store our luggage and were already impressed by the look of the room.
-But we couldn't check in yet (as it was still early in the morning and our room needs to be cleaned first) but the nice woman told us that we could leave our luggage there and come back in an hour.
+We were welcomed and showed to the next room where we could store our luggage.
+But we couldn't check in yet as it was still early in the morning and our room needs to be cleaned first, but we were shown to the opposite room where we could leave our luggage.
+The design of the room was impressive as it looked like just out of a magazine catalogue.
+The nice lady told us that we could leave our luggage there and come back in an hour.
 She recommended a café at the beach while they are cleaning our room.

-That sounded lovely and so we went the five minutes to the beach, where already a lot of elderly people were enjoying a morning swim.
-We enjoyed not only a coffee but also pizza and chicken at a nice beachfront café.
+That sounded lovely, and so we went the five minutes to the beach, where already a lot of elderly people were enjoying an early morning swim.
+We enjoyed not only coffee but also pizza and chicken at the beachfront café.
 There was still time, so we decided to use it to go back to ferry pier to buy our ferry tickets for the next day to Stari Grad on the island of Hvar.
-It was a pleasant surprise, because there was neither a queue nor a time restriction for buying the tickets (which we had gotten used to already) and so we had that already done.
+It was a pleasant surprise because there was neither a queue nor a time restriction for buying the tickets (which we had gotten used to already) and so we had that already done.

-Back at the "Beach City Pearls Apartments" we could finally check in and the apartment looked grand - modern with a particular nice design, spacious, clean and modern bathroom, kitchen, Flat screen-TV with loads of channels, free Wi-Fi and quiet but effective air-con.
-The house only has a few apartments and it has a nice garden where you can sit.
-It is quietly located and cost less than some other hotels on our trip - we loved it.
+Back at the "Beach City Pearls Apartments" we could finally check in, and the apartment looked grand - modern with a particularly nice design, spacious, clean and modern bathroom, kitchen, Flatscreen-TV with lots of channels, free Wi-Fi and quiet but efficient air-con.
+The house has a few studio-apartments, and it has a garden where you can sit.
+It is located in a quiet area and cost less than some other hotels on our trip - we loved it.

 We bought tickets for the St. Domnius Cathedral and took a look at the inside of the Cathedral, including the treasury and the cellar.
-Because of a little bit of acrophobia, we skipped going up the airy stairs to the bell tower.
-At least we went to the first stage of the stairs and got there already a nice sight.
+Because of a little bit of acrophobia, we skipped going up the open stairs to the bell tower.
+At least we went to the first stage of the stairs and got there already a lovely sight.

 Being on our trip for some time, our wardrobe was now pretty much used up.
 We were not able to wash clothes for two weeks.
-Though we brought enough, the heat in the country kept us sweating alright and I usually take a shower three to four times a day.
+Though we brought enough, the heat in the country kept us sweating alright, and I usually take a shower three to four times a day.
 So we went shopping.
 We didn't really need much, our wardrobe just fell about one day short.
-We walked a bit, until we found a shopping center, which we had seen on our map.
-It didn't offer much, so we continued until we found a nice shopping mile.
-From there we came to the huge and beautiful Republic Square ("Trg republike").
-After a short stop we slowly walked home on the nice promenade, passed by a grocery store and bought stuffs for dinner.
+We walked a bit until we found a shopping centre, which we had seen on our map.
+It didn't offer much, so we continued until we found the shopping mile.
+From there we came to the vast and beautiful Republic Square ("Trg Republike").
+After a short stop, we slowly walked home on the nice promenade, passed by a grocery store and bought groceries for dinner.